briceburg/silverstripe-sitemedia/README.md

 ### Configuration & Usage

  * Coming soon.
-See _config.php for an example.
+See _config.php / example.config.php for an example.
  * Reference the templates and media types

 ### Known Issues, TODO